liux-pro/esp-parallel-computing/Readme.md

 # esp-parallel-computing
-Most of esp32, all the esp32s3 contain two microprocessors.
+Most of esp32, all the esp32s3 contain two microprocessors (dual core).
 If we have a heavy computing task, we can split it into 2 task, runs on two separate cores.
 Ideally, the computing speed would be doubled.